TalvinderJohal/python-resources-2019/README.md

+# 3 Resources i have used this week
+# 1- Stackoverflow
+# 2- Codewars
+# 3- Google

 # Python-Resources-2019
 Updated 11/19/20 A curated list of Python 3 resources, books, websites, tutorials, code challenges.
 If you have any suggestions for additions to the list please open an issue.